-The hearing officer will issue the decision and the district will provide notice of such decision to the student's legal counsel, or, if none, to the student's and his/her parents/guardians.
+The hearing officer will issue the decision and the district will provide notice of such decision to the student's legal counsel, or, if none, to the student's and his/her parents/guardians within three (3) school business days after the appeal hearing.

-The student and parent/guardian will have the right to appeal the hearing officer's decision to the school board or school district disciplinary appeal council by filing a written or oral notice of appeal at the office of the superintendent or the hearing officer within three (3) school business days after the date of receipt of the decision.
-If a timely notice of appeal is not provided to the district, the expulsion may be imposed as of the calendar day following expiration of the three (3) school business day period.
+The student and parent/guardian will have the right to appeal the hearing officer's decision to the school board or school district disciplinary appeal council by filing a written or oral notice of appeal at the office of the superintendent or the hearing officer within ten (10) school business days after the date of receipt of the decision.